01 · Service

 CTI ERP: A custom inventory and order management system for a telecom distributor

-Replacing legacy spreadsheets and disconnected tools with a full-stack custom ERP: SIM card inventory tracking, multi-stage order workflows, FedEx shipping integration, invoicing, and audit trails across multiple locations.
+Replacing a 100,000-row spreadsheet and three disconnected tools with a single ERP: SIM card inventory, multi-stage orders, FedEx integration, invoicing, and audit trails across multiple locations.

-We also build Business Software and Mobile & Desktop Apps.
+Read →We also build Business Software and Tools & Dashboards.
 See our own products built with these same technologies.

 How much does custom web application development cost?

-Most web applications run between $30,000 and $150,000 depending on scope, integrations, and complexity.
+Focused builds start around $8,000.
+Most full web applications run between $30,000 and $150,000 depending on scope, integrations, and complexity.
 A simple customer portal with authentication and a dashboard typically falls on the lower end, while multi-tenant SaaS platforms with complex billing and integrations land on the higher end.
 We provide a fixed quote after a free discovery call.

 How long does it take to build a custom web app?